 Purple Monkey Hostel’s main focus is encouraging interaction between guests.
 Playing host to multiple weekly activities such as a pub crawl and free movie night on the rooftop terrace, you’re sure to meet like-minded travelers and forge long-lasting friendships.
 There’s a rooftop bar, two communal areas, a TV room, and a kitchen for you to cook your own meals.
 It’s certainly on of the best hostels in Colombia.

-Best Hostel for Couples in Medellin – Be Okay Hostel
+Best Hostel for Couples in Medellin – Noah Hostels Medellin

 - Breakfast and towels included

-Be Okay Hostel was designed with comfort in mind.
+Be Okay Hostel (as it was originally known before changing to Noah) was designed with comfort in mind.
 With bigger beds, amazing pillows, and individual reading lights you can be sure your stay will be as comfortable as possible.
 The rooftop terrace is a great place to mingle and meet other guests.
 Located in a quiet area near lots of delicious restaurants and bars, this is a great hostel for couples.
-It’s definitely one of the best hostels in Medellin for 2018.
+It’s definitely one of the best hostels in Medellin for 2021.

 Best Digital Nomad Hostel in Medellin – Black Sheep Hostel Medellin